-The Fifteen Billion Pound Railway starts on Sunday 6 January 2019 on BBC Two (except Scotland) at 6pm – full broadcast details and links to watch again can be found on the BBC programme pages.
-Explore all our related content below and order your free poster to accompany the series.
+The Fifteen Billion Pound Railway returns to BBC Two on Wednesday 13 February 2019.
+Full broadcast details and links to watch the previous series can be found on the BBC programme page.
+Explore all our related content below, plus download your free poster to accompany the programme.

 Skip to content